Lee County Early Admissions/Dual Enrollment Frequently Asked Questions

 Q: How many courses can Dual Enrollment students take each semester?

 A: Junior and Senior Dual Enrollment students may earn up to 15 credit hours per semester.
 Sophomore Dual Enrollment students may earn up to 9 credit hours per semester.
-Freshmen Dual Enrollment students may earn up to 6 credit hours per semester.
+Credit load maximum is by permission for Dual Enrollment students in grades 6-9.

 Q: How do Dual Enrollment/Early Admissions students remain eligible?